aspect-build/aspect-cli-plugin-template/README.md

 Create a new repo with the green "Use this template" button above.
 Then in your repo...

-1. Find-and-replace `hello_world` with your plugin name.
+1. Find-and-replace `hello-world` with your plugin name.
 1. Find-and-replace `github.com/aspect-build/aspect-cli-plugin-template` with the name of your Go module.
 See <https://go.dev/doc/modules/developing>
 1. Delete everything above the SNIP line below, and start coding on your features!